nikiyasimpson/catalog/README.md

 The Top Furniture Catalog is a collection of furniture inventory for a store.
 Log in to add furniture to the collection using your Google Account.

-Users are only allowed to update their own items.
+Catalog has been updated to run on Linux Ubuntu Server with PostgreSQL and Apache Users are only allowed to update their own items.

 ## How to Run